The past comes back to haunt you

 Repeated studies indicate that pain from prior injuries is often an indication of incomplete or poor healing of the original injury.
 This is especially true if the injury happed to a joint or tendon, as such areas are naturally low in blood flow and are highly resistant to healing.

 "There are many reasons why a trauma may not heal well.
 Joint and connective tissue tends to heal slower due to a low perfusion of blood compared to muscle tissue.
 Sometimes the rate of re-injury exceeds the ability of the body to heal.
 This can come from overuse of the joint or simply poor health and age.
 Environment, nutrition and severity of the original injury also play a role. " Fighting Arts and Bi injuries

 Not to mention that it is our habit as a race to assume that when an injury stops hurting, that it is healed.
-Then we return to whatever activity level we are used to.
+So, once a thing stops hurting us so much, we return to whatever activity level we are used to.
 We demand that the damaged part "make it happen" long before it is healed.
 We do this almost to man, as in the case of joints and tendons, they can take months to heal.
 How many of us can take months off of work ?

 The body, assuming that our survival is at stake here since we make such demands, tends to shunt off the healing process and patchs the area to allow for the demands on it.
 The trouble is, that it does so at the sacrifice of full function and it is now weakened due to this and we can and often do re-injure it.
 It tells us about the strain and pain it's suffering, often ... and if you have FM make that a super sized scream in pain, especially if the weather is about to shift.